jameskabbes/HackIllinois2025/README.md

 # Kits

-Click on the link for each kit to read more about it, the kit-specific prompt requirements, and setup instructions.
+Click on the link for each kit (other git branches) to read more about it, the kit-specific prompt requirements, and setup instructions.

 <table>
     <thead>